Serbia entry requirements for South Africa passport holders

 Proof of accommodation

-Hotel booking confirmation or a letter of invitation from your host in Serbia.
-Officers rarely ask, but having it avoids delays.Recommended
+Hotel booking confirmation or an invitation letter from your host in Serbia.
+Officers rarely ask, but having it ready avoids delays at the counter.Recommended

 Proof of funds